Communication Graduate Courses

 This course investigates traditional and contemporary theories of persuasion and is an in-depth study of the major concepts of persuasive communication.

-COMM 5312.
+COMM 5314.
 3 sem. hrs.

 COMM 5335.
 3 sem. hrs.

-ADVANCED CRISIS COMMUNICATION
+ISSUES, RISK, & CRISIS COMMUNICATION

 Examines crisis communication from the perspective of academic researchers and practitioners.
-Includes the analysis of crisis communication research, reviews the elements of an effective crisis communication plan, and centers on case study analysis of best and worst practices in crisis planning, prevention, and response.
+Includes the analysis of crisis communication research, reviews the elements of an effective crisis communication plan and centers on case study analysis of best and worst practices in crisis planning, prevention and response.

 COMM 5340.
 3 sem. hrs.

-PUBLIC RELATIONS THEORY
+PUBLIC RELATIONS STRATEGIES

 COMM 5346.
 3 sem. hrs.

-SEMINAR IN NEW MEDIA
+EMERGING TRENDS IN MEDIA

 Explores contemporary instances of new and emerging media platforms, especially as facilitated through digital media technologies, as they continue to disseminate more widely as portals of communication.
 Students will engage with specific issues in new media through the lenses of various cultural theories in order to gain a greater understanding of the scope of new media, its culture, and the relationships that exist between machines and humans, as well as those between society and technology.